equalities and accesibility Plans

 • The school makes appropriate provision and trains staff as required to accommodate students with particular needs.

-• All students will access the curriculum, and setting in core subjects will allow students to make rapid and sustained progress regardless of their starting point.
+• All students will access the curriculum, and mixed ability in core subjects in KS3 will allow students to make rapid and sustained progress regardless of their starting point.

 • Class sizes are relatively low (typically 27).
 Additional interventions and support for numeracy and literacy supports students to access the curriculum.